How to Demonstrate Respect in the Workplace

 Respect in Popular Music

-Popular songs tout the need for respect.
+Popular songs sing about the need for respect.
 It is that universal of a need among humans.

 From Aretha Franklin:

 Everybody needs a little time

 Everybody needs a little.”